We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 1. Grab a free trial on the Squarespace website using this link.

-2. Enter the code ‘PARTNER10‘ when purchasing a plan.
+2. Enter the code ‘STYLEFACTORY10‘ when purchasing a plan.

-Shopify is probably the web’s leading online store building solution, is easy to use, and is the platform of choice for millions of companies worldwide.
+Shopify is probably the web’s most popular online store building solution, is easy to use, and is the platform of choice for millions of companies worldwide.
 You can read our Shopify review here, or try the platform free here.

 BigCommerce is not as well-known as Shopify, but offers more built-in features than it (Shopify often requires you to pay for ‘add-ons’ to get additional functionality).
 It’s also particularly good for those who need to sell goods in multiple countries or in multiple currencies.
-You can read our BigCommerce review here, or try the platform free here.
+You can read our BigCommerce review here, check out our BigCommerce and Shopify comparison here, or try the platform free here.

 Building a mailing list